rocketacademy/basics-sl-docs/day07-objects/README.md

 ### Code Examples and Discussion Questions

-**Question 1:** Demonstrate this using the Chrome Dev Tools console.
+**Question 1:** Copy `namesInPhonebook` and `numbersInPhonebook` into the Chrome Dev Tools console.
 What is problematic with this approach of using 2 named arrays to store names and numbers in a phonebook?

 **Answer 1:** This is where we can start the class beginning to compare arrays and objects for storing sets of data.
 The problems are as follows: